 - 8. Demonstrate competence in the application of clinical and basic science knowledge to make sound pre-operative and intra-operative decisions and to cope with unexpected findings or developments in the operating room independently. - 9.
-Provide safe and competent perioperative care, including the timely recognition of surgical complications.
-Demonstrate competence in the application of knowledge to provide sound solutions in the management of unexpected surgical complications. - 10.
-Know how to report adverse events or close calls (Near misses).
-Demonstrate understanding of his/her role and responsibility in reporting patient safety events through the appropriate preferred system (Culture of Safety). - 11.
-Work effectively with healthcare professionals from a broad spectrum of other disciplines to provide patient-focused care. - 12.
-Provide healthcare services aimed at preventing health problems and maintaining health. - 13.
+In conjunction with the program and faculty, actively participate in patient safety systems and contribute to a culture of safety - 10.
+Provide safe and competent perioperative care, including the timely recognition of surgical complications. - 11.
+Demonstrate competence in the application of knowledge to provide sound solutions in the management of unexpected surgical complications. - 12.
+Know their role and responsibilities and how to report patient safety events including adverse events, and close calls (near misses) through the appropriate preferred system (Culture of Safety). - 13.
+Work effectively with healthcare professionals from a broad spectrum of other disciplines to provide patient-focused safe, interprofessional team-based care. - 14.
+Provide healthcare services aimed at preventing health problems and maintaining health. - 15.
 Understand the circumstances that supervision of a trainee is needed for safe patient care.
 Both direct (attending physician present) or indirect (attending physician immediately available) are acceptable and should be available to the resident.
 Progressive authority and responsibility with conditional independence are strongly encouraged.
 (Culture of Safety).

-Examples of specific activities which may be used to improve patient care skills and to evaluate the resident's progress may include but are not limited to:
+Examples of specific activities which may be used to improve patient care skills and to evaluate the resident's progress may include but are not limited to (elements in bold are required by the ACGME):

-- 1. Allowing the resident to meet with patients and their families in the outpatient clinic to discuss the reason for their consultation and the appropriate surgical and non-surgical treatment options. - 2.
-Having the resident participate in the formulation of a care plan for the patient with the supervision of the attending surgeon, including a discussion of risks, benefits and alternatives of proposed treatments, and obtaining informed consent for proposed surgical and endoscopic procedures. - 3.
+- Allowing the resident to meet with patients and their families in the outpatient clinic to discuss the reason for their consultation and the appropriate surgical and non-surgical treatment options. - Having the resident participate in the formulation of a care plan for the patient with the supervision of the attending surgeon, including a discussion of risks, benefits and alternatives of proposed treatments, and obtaining informed consent for proposed surgical and endoscopic procedures. - 3.
 Having the resident perform a wide variety of abdominal, anorectal and endoscopic procedures either as the surgeon or as the first assistant.
 All procedures are performed under the direct supervision of an attending physician who ensures that the resident is functioning in a skillful and safe manner.
 Patient safety is paramount at all times. - 4.
 Allowing the resident to participate with the attending surgeon in formulating a postoperative care plan, and to communicate this to the patient.